linode/apl-core/docs/CONTRIBUTING.md

 # Contribution Guidelines

 Good to know that you're reading this, as all open source software benefits from contributions by those wanting to collaborate.
-It might be helpful to outline what we is expected here, but also what is already done for you, so you don't have to keep reinventing all these wheels ;)
+It might be helpful to outline what is expected here, but also what is already done for you, so you don't have to keep reinventing those wheels ;)

 ## Development